Walk for a cure Birmingham

 Facilities

-Food and drink will be available to purchase within the event village and you are welcome to bring your own refreshments.
+Food and drink is available to purchase within the event village.
+You are also welcome to bring your own refreshments.

 How to get here

-If driving, please access the park through 'Streetly Gate' which is on Thornhill Road.
-The w3w for this is - ///dish.cones.alive
+If driving, parking is available via 'Streetly Gate' which is on Thornhill Road.
+The exact location is what3words: ///dish.cones.alive

 It was great to take part in the Walk For A Cure event and see so many people coming together determined to make their contribution to finding a cure for dementia.